jananikolovska/LLMinStockPrediction/README.md

 ### Replicability

 #### Step 1: Installation
+_Disclaimer: it needs to be run on Linux or WSL_
-**(Linux)** Run the following command to install all dependencies in a conda environment named llm_stock_prediciton.
+Run the following command to install all dependencies in a conda environment named llm_stock_prediciton.
 Change the cuda version for torch if you don't have cuda 11.8.

 ```bash
 source install.sh